 The oldest archaeological remains in Jerusalem date to the Chalcolithic Age, in the 4th millennium.
 When a city, a permanent walled settlement, was built there is not known.
 Much later, the name Rusalimum is attested on an Egyptian doll dating to Egypt’s 12th Dynasty: after being so inscribed the doll was smashed in the hope that, with the appropriate incantation, the city itself would be smashed.
 The 12th Dynasty was about the time of Joseph, great-grandson of Abraham.

 The oldest biblical mention occurs in the book of Genesis.
 Abraham, having rescued his kinsman Lot from a company of armed robbers, is greeted by Melchizedek, king of Salem.
-We know little about this Melchizedek, only that his name means ‘the King is righteous’ and that as well as the head administrator he was a priest, one who worshipped the Creator of heaven and earth.
-Since kings in the Ancient Near East always ruled as viceroys of the deity who owned the city, we may say that the first owner of the city was God himself: Melchizedek’s name is a reference to God as righteous.
-Melchizedek was a type of the Son of God, who would one day rule Jerusalem on behalf of his father.
+We know little about this Melchizedek, only that his name means ‘the King is righteous’ and that as well as the head administrator he was a priest who worshipped the Creator of heaven and earth.
+Since kings in the Ancient Near East always ruled as viceroys of the deity who owned the city, we may say that the first owner of the city was God himself, Melchizedek’s name a reference to God as righteous.
+Melchizedek was a type of the Son of God who would one day rule Jerusalem on behalf of his father.

 His name was similar to Adonizedek’s, a Jebusite king of Jerusalem defeated by Joshua in the 15th century BC, so it seems likely that Melchizedek was also a Jebusite.
-A Jebusite was an inhabitant of ‘Jebus’, an older name for Jerusalem and originally the name of its eponymous Canaanite founder (this was common practice, as in Num 32:42).
-Their land was part of the territory that God gave to Abraham’s offspring (Gen 15:18-21), particularly referring to his last heir (Gal 3:16), and despite Adonizedek’s defeat, the Israelites were unable to drive the Jebusites out of Jerusalem.
-Indeed it was still in their hands when David conquered the city in 1006 BC.
-David included some of them in his administration.
-Although no longer their own masters, they continued to live in the city and its environs and retained many rights of ownership.
+A Jebusite was an inhabitant of ‘Jebus’, an older name for Jerusalem and originally the name of its eponymous Canaanite founder (as was common practice, e.g. Num 32:42).
+Their land was part of the territory that God gave to Abraham’s offspring (Gen 15:18-21), particularly referring to his last heir (Gal 3:16).
+But despite Adonizedek’s defeat, the Israelites were unable to drive the Jebusites out of Jerusalem.
+Indeed it was still in their hands when David conquered the city in 1007 BC, and David included them in his administration.
+Although no longer their own masters, they continued to live in the city and its environs and they retained many rights of ownership.
 Araunah, for example, from whom David bought a threshing floor on Mount Moriah, was a Jebusite, not an Israelite.

-Jerusalem was Judah’s capital for 400 years, until 606 BC, when it fell to the Babylonian heir-apparent Nebuchadrezzar.
+Jerusalem was Judah’s capital for 400 years, until 607 BC, when it fell to the Babylonian heir-apparent Nebuchadrezzar.
 He exacted tribute and deported some of the nobility to Babylon.
-The Jews were unwilling to accept foreign domination and repeatedly rebelled, so in 586 BC Nebuchadrezzar destroyed the city and deported the population to Babylon, all except for the poorest.
+Unwilling to accept foreign domination, the Jews repeatedly rebelled, so in 586 BC the king destroyed the city and deported the population to Babylon, all except the poorest.
 There they remained until 536, when a new conqueror, the Persian king Cyrus, invited the exiles to return to Jerusalem and rebuild the Temple.
 Some took up the invitation; others remained.
 By the time of Xerxes (486-465 BC) there were Jews all over the Persian empire, from India to Ethiopia.

 Antiochus died in 164 BC, on which occasion the Jews achieved a measure of autonomy.
 In 142 BC, they elected Simon Maccabaeus to be ‘prince and high priest forever, until there should arise a faithful prophet’ (I Maccabees 14:41).
 He was not of the Davidic line, and perhaps for that reason the title ‘king’ was initially avoided.
 The new ‘Hasmonean’ dynasty eventually became strong enough to conquer the surrounding lands of Transjordan, Samaria, Galilee and Idumaea (Edom).

 In 63 BC Judaea became a protectorate of Rome.
 While they were still allowed their own kings, the Jews were no longer their own masters and had to pay Rome tribute.
 They yearned for a Saviour who would restore the nation’s sovereignty.
 Some hoped that a man called Yeshua (Jesus) would be such a king: he was descended from David and appeared to have the anointing of God.
 But his first priority was a more fundamental problem: sin, something they shared with their oppressors.
-He said he came “not to be served but to serve, and to give his life as a ransom for many,” so that they might truly be the people of God.
-His own body, a temple of the Holy Spirit, would replace the temple of stone, so that the true worshippers would find their place in him.
+He said he came “not to be served but to serve, and to give his life as a ransom for many”.
+His own body, a temple of the Holy Spirit, would replace the temple of stone, so that true worshippers would find their place in him.
 Some recognised him as their Messiah, most did not.
 They had him executed.
 In AD 70, following another revolt and a seven-month siege, Jerusalem was sacked, the national temple demolished, and the few survivors sold into slavery and exiled.
 More than a million lost their lives.

 It was the fulfilment of God’s wrath on the Jews.
 Many of them were themselves crucified.
 From henceforth, Jerusalem was ruled by, and mostly populated by, peoples of Gentile origin – whether pagan, Muslim or Christian.

 In AD 395 the Roman Empire split into a western block centred on Rome and an eastern block centred on Constantinople, later known as Byzantium.
 From then on Jerusalem was part of the eastern block.
-In 637 it was conquered by Arab armies united by the new religion of Islam.
+In 637 it was conquered by Arabs, united by a new religion that would later be known as Islam.
 With Arabia under their control, they went on to conquer, within five years, the entire Middle East, from Egypt to Mesopotamia.
 The iconic ‘Dome of the Rock’, erected on the site of the former Jewish Temple and possibly the very rock that Araunah used as a threshing floor, was completed in 691.
 The Al-Aqsa mosque, completed in 709, provided a place for the worship of Allah on the precinct opposite.
 Nothing more forcefully concretised the claim that Jerusalem now belonged to Muslims.

 In 1219 Jerusalem’s walls, only recently rebuilt, were destroyed, in order to render the city indefensible should the Crusaders recapture it.
 The city was to remain unwalled for over three hundred years, when the present walls were built.
 From 1250 Jerusalem was ruled by the Egyptians.